2027 수능특강 영어독해연습 8강 변형문제

 Exercise 1 해양 산성화와 해양 생태계 위기

-By the end of the century, current ____ of carbon dioxide emissions could result in the most acidic levels of ocean pH in 20 million years, which would have severe adverse effects on ocean water chemistry (both coastal and deep sea), the marine life and food webs, and the function of oceans as a carbon reservoir.
+By the end of the century, current levels of carbon dioxide emissions could result in ____ most acidic levels of ocean pH in 20 million years, which would have severe adverse effects on ocean water chemistry (both coastal and deep sea), the marine life and food webs, and the function of oceans as a carbon reservoir.

 Exercise 2 대규모 언어 모델